udos86/ng-dynamic-forms/README.md

 </form>
 ```

 Now we need to position the `<label>` and the `form-control` within the Bootstrap [grid system](http://getbootstrap.com/css/#grid).
-But since all the template logic is capsuled in the scope of the `DynamicFormBootstrapComponent` we cannot directly append those necessary CSS classes to markup.
+But since all the template logic of the form controls is capsuled in the scope of the `DynamicFormBootstrapComponent` we cannot directly append those necessary CSS classes to markup.

 Don't worry!